DamCB/tyssue/README.md

 # tyssue : An epithelium simulation library

+> [!IMPORTANT]
+> The vivarium team in Conecticut considerably augmented and improved [tyssue](https://github.com/vivarium-collective/vivatyssue)
+> within their larger modeling framework.
+Go look it's great work.
+> I (@glyg) proposed to make **their fork the default tyssue** implementation
+> and cede them access to the pipy repository.
+This is still in discussion.
+>
+> Please open an issue here if this impacts your work.

+> [!DANGER]
+> You have until **March 3rd 2026** to contact me if you have concerns.
+> After that, independent of @sniffo et al to  take up the codebase, I will
+> archive this repository, as I can't find time to properly maintain it, as the one-year-old unticked boxes bellow can attest.

 ## [ANN] Working on a 1.0 release

 Dear tyssue user or prospective user, I come with good bearings.